-Victoria: The STEAMDANCE program consists of 5 x single-day visits to your school (over a five-week period) with a male and female dance educator.
+Victoria: The STEAMDANCE program consists of 4 x single-day visits to your school (over a four-week period) with a male and female dance educator.
 Each visit will feature up to four workshops, with the same students participating each week.
 The educators work in advance with the class teacher to create a dance-education program that supports what is being learnt in the classroom.

 Over the course of the program the students learn practical dance and choreographic skills based around the chosen theme and create a performance.
 Included in the package is also the chance to have a 25-minute performance in your school given by four professional dancers.

 Nationally: STEAMDANCE can also be delivered intensively across a day or week in remote areas at schools and community venues.
 A Professional Development session for interested teachers is also offered; this focuses on using dance education to teach curricular subjects supported by The Australian Ballet’s online resource EduHub.

 The teacher training in each area and online resources support the long-term sustainability of the delivery.

 The STEAMDANCE program is aimed at increasing access to ballet and the arts, and opportunities to spend time with professional artists.
 We prioritise schools in low socio-economic areas and those that are disadvantaged socially, financially and geographically.
 If you are unsure if you fit the criteria, please contact us at [email protected] to discuss.